OctopusDeploy/blog/blog/2022-q1/jenkins-docker-ecr/index.md

 ![ECR Success](ecr-success.png)

 In this blog, you have set up a Jenkins pipeline to build a GitHub repository and push it to Amazon ECR.
 The Jenkinsfile can push to other repositories such as Google or Microsoft.
 It can also include additional stages depending on the build requirements.
+Once the image has been pushed, a tool like Octopus Deploy can be used to deploy the image to a target environment

 Happy Deployments!